Locality for singular stochastic PDEs: Introduction

-On a more fundamental level, translation invariance manifests itself in the renormalization process in the fact that renormalization {\it constants} are involved rather than renormalization {\it functions}, as expected in a non-translation invariant setting, as found for instance in the paracontrolled approach to singular stochastic PDEs developed in \cite{BB1, BB2, BB3}.
-The very formulation of the renormalization scheme of Bruned, Hairer and Zambotti \cite{BHZ} does not make obvious sense anymore in a non-translation-invariant setting.
-Denote by $\sf M = (\Pi, g)$ the canonical smooth admissible model associated with a given (system of) singular stochastic PDE(s) driven by a smooth noise, acting on the regularity structure $\big((\mcT,\Delta),(\mcT^+,\Delta^+)\big)$ associated with that system after Bruned, Hairer and Zambotti's work \cite{BHZ}.
-The renormalized admissible smooth model built in \cite{BHZ} is associated with a character $\ell$ of an algebra to which one attaches a linear map $M_\ell : \mcT\rightarrow\mcT$, and a renormalized interpretation operator
+Non-translation invariance refers to the fact that the operators $\mcL^p$ in the system \eqref{EqSPDE} may have non-constant coefficients.
+Working in a non-translation invariant setting does not influence the algebraic side of the theory of regularity structures encoding the mechanics of the local description of modelled distributions/functions.
+We can use in the non-translation invariant setting the same algebraic structure, with no extended decorations, as in the translation invariant setting.
+The translation invariance of the operators involved in the equations studied so far using regularity structures manifests itself in two different ways.
+On a technical level one uses of a number of translation invariant kernels $q(x-y)$ rather than just kernels $q(x,y)$.
+On a more fundamental level, it manifests itself in the renormalization process in the fact that renormalization {\it constants} are involved rather than renormalization {\it functions}, as expected in a non-translation invariant setting, as found for instance in the paracontrolled approach to singular stochastic PDEs developed in \cite{BB1, BB2, BB3}.
+In a non-translation invariant setting the very formulation of the renormalization scheme of Bruned, Hairer and Zambotti \cite{BHZ} does not make obvious sense anymore.
+Denote by $\sf M = (\Pi, g)$ the canonical smooth admissible model associated with a given system of singular stochastic PDEs driven by a continuous noise, acting on the regularity structure $\big((T,\Delta),(T^+,\Delta^+)\big)$ associated with that system after Bruned, Hairer and Zambotti's work \cite{BHZ}.
+The renormalized admissible continuous models built in \cite{BHZ} are associated with some characters $\ell$ of an algebra to which one associates some linear maps $M_\ell : T\rightarrow T$ and some renormalized interpretation operators